-- hear, identify and work conceptually with the elements of music, - know about a wide selection of music literature and styles, - perform in solo and ensemble performances.
+- hear, identify and work conceptually with the elements of music; - know about a wide selection of music literature and styles; - perform in solo and ensemble performances.

-To earn a degree in this program, a student must complete the 66 program and general education credits, plus the additional requirements, shown below and on the next page.
+To earn a degree in this program, a student must complete the 66 program and general education credits, plus the additional requirements, shown belo.